A rental bond is a security deposit paid at the start of the tenancy.

 Bond loans and rental grants

-The Department of Housing and Public Works provides rental bond loans and rental grants to eligible tenants.
+The Department of Communities, Housing and Digital Economy provides rental bond loans and rental grants to eligible tenants.

 A bond loan is an interest-free and fee-free loan (maximum of 4 weeks rent) for eligible people who cannot afford to pay a full rental bond.
 It must be repaid.
 Check your eligibility.

 A rental grant is a one-off grant of 2 weeks rent to help meet some of the costs of moving into rental accommodation.
 This grant helps people experiencing a housing crisis and does not have to be repaid.
 It is paid directly to your property manager/owner after the tenancy starts.
 Check your eligibility.